-THE RELATIVE 5-YEAR SURVIVAL RATE FOR WOMEN WITH STAGE 0 OR STAGE 1 BREAST CANCER IS CLOSE TO 100%, ACCORDING TO THE AMERICAN CANCER SOCIETY*.
+THE 5-YEAR SURVIVAL RATE FOR WOMEN WITH STAGE 0 OR STAGE 1 BREAST CANCER IS CLOSE TO 100% AND 93% FOR STAGE II BREAST CANCER*.

 Cancer Screening for Women

 Cancer screenings for women involve several things.
-Self-examinations and a general awareness of your body are important .
-The American Cancer Society recommends doing a breast self-examination once a month and advising your doctor of any lumps or changes in your breasts.
+While there has been debate about the value of breast self-examinations in the last few years, our doctors strongly encourage their patients to examine their breasts each month.
+Doing so helps women know what their breasts normally feel like and to be able to quickly identify any lumps or changes in their breasts.
 It's also important to be aware of any changes in moles on your body and inform your doctor if you see something abnormal.
 Knowing your body is a key to noticing any changes that might need to be examined by a medical professional.

 Why Cancer Screening is Important